1. Exchange vs study abroad?

 However, you are strongly advised to consider how the exchange period might impact on the sequencing of your law courses upon return, especially for compulsory courses.

 if you are not studying any law courses on your exchange you DO NOT need to get approval from the ANU College of Law.

 8. When do I need to seek academic or college advice?

-As part of the Global Programs application process, you must submit a signed College Endorsement Form.
-This form must be approved by the College’s Sub-Dean (International) (or his/her delegate, the LLB/JD Student Administrator).
-It lists the 5 university partners you wish to nominate for.
+As part of the Global Programs application process, you must submit a signed RAID (Room Available in Degree) form.
+This form must be approved by ANU College of Law Student Administration).
+The form lists the 5 university partners you wish to nominate for.
 If you have any specific questions about your choice of universities you can email firstname.lastname@example.org.

 Once you are approved for Exchange and have been allocated a host university, you must have any law courses you are intending to study whilst on exchange approved by the Sub-Dean (International) before departure.
 This is to ensure you will receive law credit on your return.
 To request approval for your courses please complete the Studying Elsewhere Approval form.

 Semester 1: Applications for Semester 1 of the following year usually open in March and close at the end of May the year before.

 Semester 2: Applications for Semester 2 of the following year open in September and close at the end of November the year before.